mpr1255/2025s1_mlci/week7--hosting/README.md

 curl "http://localhost:8000/sum?a=5&b=3"
 ```

-Or open http://localhost:8000/docs in your browser for interactive testing!
+Or open http://localhost:8000/docs in your browser for interactive Swagger/OpenAPI testing!

-### 2. Streamlit Dashboard
+### Piece 2: Streamlit Dashboard
 Create an interactive web dashboard to explore parliamentary speeches

 ```bash